 Also in June and July (but sometimes later in the summer), Spoleto hosts the Festival of Two Worlds (Festival dei Due Mondi).
 This arts and music festival attracts big name talent and visitors from around the world.

 The beginning of October it’s back to Assisi, but for religious reasons.
 October 4 is the feast day of Assisi native a Saint Francis.
 The solemn, yearly event begins with a pilgrimage from Porziuncola to Saint Francis Basilica on October 3.
 As Francis is the Patron Saint of Italy, the occasion brings dignitaries to the Umbrian town to present oil for the eternal flame outside Francis’s tomb.

 October is also the month when Perugia hosts Eurochocolate.
 This chocolate festival in the hometown of Perugina began in 1994.

 Gubbio gets the spotlight again in December when it lights the World’s Largest Christmas Tree.

 Many who visit Umbria opt to drive, as its notable sights are fairly spread out.
 Highways and small roads in Umbria are well-maintained.

 But parking in cities can be tricky because of narrow roads and ZTL restrictions.
 Perugia and Orvieto, for example, have car parks on the edge of town to reduce pollution and preserve walkability.

 Umbria is served by regional trains, not high-speed ones.
+But there are frequent connections to Perugia and Orvieto from Florence and Rome.
 Slow train travel is recommended if you have time to spare.
 You will save money and you will be able to enjoy the view while you relax.